What Is Adverse Impact?

 A study in the International Journal of Selection and Assessment found that unstructured interviews were more frequently challenged in court than any other type of candidate selection device.

-Research shows a structured interview administered by a single interviewer has the same predictive validity as 3 or 4 unstructured interviews (American Psychological Association).
+Research shows that a structured interview administered by a single interviewer has the same predictive validity as 3 or 4 unstructured interviews (American Psychological Association).

 Send this in-depth guide to your hiring managers

-Organizations need to provide strategies to avoid unintentional discrimination in the hiring process.
+Interview skills training for hiring managers should also provide them with strategies to avoid unintentional discrimination in the hiring process.

 Following a structured interview process closely is also a reliable way for interviewers to treat everyone the same way and assess based on job-relevant competencies.